Yasuhiro Yoshigaki

-Yasuhiro Yoshigaki (芳垣安洋, born 1959) is a Japanese drummer and percussionist, noted for his command of rhythm in jazz and ensemble settings.
+Yasuhiro Yoshigaki (Japanese: 芳垣安洋; born 1959) is a Japanese drummer and percussionist, noted for his command of rhythm in jazz and ensemble settings.

 He is also highly regarded in free improvisation and has collaborated with musicians in Japan and abroad, including Otomo Yoshihide and John Zorn.

 He is one of the twin drummers of the post-rock band Rovo and the leader of Vincent Atmicus, an ensemble distinguished by twin drums, strings, brass, and layered percussion to create dense, polyrhythmic textures.

 He has also led long-running projects as a bandleader, including Orquesta Libre and Orquesta Nudge!
 Nudge!.

 Career

 1970s

 Yoshigaki began playing drums in his final year of high school, encouraged by a friend.

 After entering Kwansei Gakuin University, he started performing jazz, inspired by Weather Report’s Black Market and Jaco Pastorius’s Jaco Pastorius.

 While still a student he performed at live houses and jazz clubs in the Kansai region.